Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 Daffodil Cake Recipe and Method

 The Daffodil Cake was first created during the Great Depression in the 1930s.
 Back then, home bakers making angel food cakes often ended up with leftover egg yolks.
 In those frugal times, wasting yolks wasn’t an option, so clever bakers found a way to blend the extra yolks into a light sponge batter.
 The result?
-A resourceful dessert that combines angel food cake (egg whites) with sponge cake (egg yolks).
+A resourceful dessert that combines airy angel food cake (egg whites) with rich sponge cake (egg yolks).

 But this cake isn’t just practical — it’s beautiful too.
 The pure ivory white and soft sunny yellow swirl together like a blooming daffodil, which is exactly how it got its name.